Getting children reading from their earliest days

 • Exposures children to more vocabulary which in turn improves their language and literacy outcomes, their confidence and their communication skills.

+Children who are not supported in their reading at home, or require extra support, are identified as priority readers who will read as often as possible during the week at school.
 The children also take part in small group guided reading sessions, shared reading and whole class guided reading.
 Texts are chosen based on the phonics phase the children are on.
 Guided reading sessions are planned to develop accurate decoding, fluency and comprehension with specific reading tasks set for the children who are working independently during these sessions.
-Purple Mash is used to reinforce specific reading skills, while book reviews, grammar, vocabulary and comprehension activities are completed independently during guided reading sessions.
-In Year 2 shared reading is explored through Vipers, a reading comprehension scheme.
+Purple Mash is used to reinforce specific reading skills, while book reviews, grammar, vocabulary and comprehension activities are completed independently during guided reading sessions.This video shows a parent reading a phonics book with an EYFS child Sharing a Phonics Book

 Two key reading initiatives are encouraged across the school:

-• The 100 books to read before you leave WBI aims to encourage reading for pleasure as they are all books that are highly regarded and are books that the children are encouraged to share at home.
+• 100 books to read before you leave WBIS aims to encourage reading for pleasure as they are all books that are highly regarded and are books that the children are encouraged to share at home.
 These are also sometimes used as key texts that we explore through topic work, assemblies and reading to the children at the end of the day.
 These books are available from school and through Wootton Bassett library who work with us to ensure the texts are available and sometimes displayed.
 We have used the book covers to create butterflies which are displayed in the school library and some classrooms to highlight the initiative.
 The children receive a small prize from Mrs Pass for every 20 reads on the list.

 We also deliver a phonics and early reading workshop annually to inform parents about how we teach phonics and reading; the importance of reading and our expectation for reading.